There are also two directors who represent the previously disadvantaged farmers in the Northern and Southern regions.

 The CGA has distributed Transformation publications on a regular basis since 2005.
 The first one was Our Citrus Transforms in 2005/6, followed by Women in Citrus in 2008, Youth in Citrus in February 2010 and Fruits of Success in 2011/12.
 The latest publication is New Stories of South African Citrus (end of 2015)

 The CGA had been in the habit of holding its Annual General Meeting in a different part of the country each year.
 So far it has been held in Port Elizabeth, Nelspruit, Stellenbosch, Letsitele, Hoedspruit, Tshipise and the Drakensberg in KZN.
-This gives citrus growers from all around the country the chance to attend the AGM and meet with the CGA directors and staff.
-However the logistics of this made the Board decide to rather hold the AGM's at the bigger centres as from 2013, Port Elizabeth, Durban and Johannesburg Airport most recently.
+This gave citrus growers from all around the country the chance to attend the AGM and meet with the CGA directors and staff.
+However the logistics of this made the Board decide to rather hold the AGM's at the bigger centres as from 2013, Port Elizabeth, Durban and Johannesburg being the most usual.